Academic Publications |

 "Can Animals Create Art?"
 Radio New Zealand, Recorded Audio Interview, April 13, 2025. [link]

-- a condensed write-up version from RNZ [link]
+- a condensed write-up version from RNZ is available here: [link]

 "Can Animals Make Art?"
 The Conversation, March 19, 2025. [link]